tfwis/bbsubset/README.md

 #> 1) Creating pool ...  of size 1160
 #> 2) Conway closing...  done
 ```
-This procuces the pool of 6 length DNA barcodes
+This produces the pool of 6 length DNA barcodes
 with 3 hamming distance from each other
 (i.e., 1 error correction is available).